 ecgTUNNEL – noninvasive, unanesthetized ECG for rodents

-ecgTUNNEL, a restrained ECG research platform suitable for mice, hamsters and rats, can provide powerful insights into cardiac rhythm abnormalities associated with chronic exposure to drugs during longitudinal studies.
+ecgTUNNEL, a non-invasive ECG research platform suitable for mice and rats, can provide powerful insights into cardiac rhythm abnormalities associated with chronic exposure to drugs during longitudinal studies.
+A restrainer keeps the subject in place while eliminating the needs for anesthesia, which can confound experimental results.

 While rats are generally deemed unsuitable for QT interval assessments due to small ventricular hERG-like current, other ECG parameters such as heart rate, PR and QRS intervals can help uncover clinically relevant drug-induced cardiovascular effects.